jromang/picochess/docs/installation.rst

 1. Requirements
-PicoChess is mainly targetted for small devices like the `Raspberry Pi <http://www.raspberrypi.org>`_, however is also runs on a desktop computer.
+PicoChess is mainly targetted for small devices like the `Raspberry Pi <http://www.raspberrypi.org>`_, however is also runs on a desktop computer (Linux, OSX, Windows).
 You will need to install this first :

 * `Python 3 <https://www.python.org/downloads/>`_ (on mac OS X, brew install python3)